LiatBrochman/LiatBrochman/README.md

 ## 🚀 What I'm currently working on

-[UberEats project](https://github.com/LiatBrochman/UberEats): food delivery application for customers, couriers and owners.
+[UberEats project](https://github.com/LiatBrochman/UberEats): UbeEats is a highly functional and scalable food delivery app, designed to showcase the skills and expertise of our team.
+This project mimics the functionalities of popular food delivery services like UberEats and Wolt.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/liat-brochman/)